Vasota Fort

-Vasota Fort (also called Vyaghragad (व्याघ्रगड)) is located in Satara district in the Indian state of Maharashtra.
+Vasota Fort (also called Vyaghragad) is located in Satara district in the Indian state of Maharashtra.

 History

 It was famously defended by Tai Telin a mistress of Pant Pratinidhi a killedar of the fort when he was captured.

 Vasota fort is attributed to the Kolhapur Shilahara Chief Bhoja II (1178–1193) of Panhala.
-Vasota always remained with Marathas, Shirkes & Mores in 16th century.
+Vasota always remained with Marathas, Shirkes & Mores in 16th century.It was mostly used as a prison.

-Shivaji Maharaj incorporated the fort into Swarajya in 1655 during the conquest of Javli.
-Shivaji Maharaj renamed the fort "Vyaghragad" (Vyaghra – means tiger), owing to its difficult natural defense.
+Chatrapati Shivaji incorporated the fort into the Maratha Empire in 1655 during the conquest of Javli.
+Chatrapati Shivaji renamed the fort "Vyaghragad" (Vyaghra – means tiger), owing to its difficult natural defense.

 In 1818 the British bombarded the fort with heavy artillery, destroying many buildings on Vasota (Chandika mandir, Daru-kothar, etc.) and looted property worth 5 lakhs.

 Places to see

 The fort is in dilapidated condition and is overgrown.
 The remnants of Shree Mahadev mandir and the plinth of a huge "sadar" (discussion place) are there.
 It is a protected natural reserve.